Sport in India: Bullock cart race

-It is a rural traditional race, villagers in Maharashtra organise Bullock cart race.
-In 2017 Bombay High Court passed an interim order to restraining Maharashtra government to give permission to this race in anywhere in Maharashtra.
-This type of bullock carts races are also organised in Karnataka and Tamil Nadu state.
-People for the Ethical Treatment of Animals (PETA) and other activists field petitions opposing these races.
+Bullock cart racing is a traditional rural sport organized by villagers in Maharashtra.
+In 2017, the Bombay High Court passed an interim order restraining the Maharashtra government from granting permission for these races anywhere in the state.
+Similar bullock cart races are also organized in the states of Karnataka and Tamil Nadu.
+People for the Ethical Treatment of Animals (PETA) and other activists have filed petitions opposing these events.